State Tax Watch 2025

 Virginia

-• Gov. Glenn Youngkin is aiming to gradually phase out property taxes on cars and exempt tipped income from the state’s personal income tax.
+- Gov. Glenn Youngkin is aiming to gradually phase out property taxes on cars and exempt tipped income from the state’s personal income tax.
 Meanwhile, Democratic lawmakers proposed a nonrefundable $1 billion tax rebate, with individual filers set to receive $200 and joint filers $400.
-They would also like to boost Virginia’s EITC to a fully refundable 20% of the federal credit and increase funding for education, housing, and health care.
+They have also proposed increasing Virginia’s EITC to a fully refundable 20 percent of the federal credit and increase funding for education, housing, and health care.

 Washington

-• Before transitioning the governorship, Gov. Jay Inslee, in his final budget proposal, called for new revenue via a 1% tax on wealth exceeding $100 million.
-Washington lawmakers have expressed interest in the following revenue raisers: higher taxes on big corporations; lifting the limit on state and local property tax collections; and a new tax on residential properties sold for more than $3 million.
-Incoming Gov. Bob Ferguson has been more timid on revenue, instead proposing $4 billion in spending cuts.
+- Before transitioning the governorship, Gov. Jay Inslee, in his final budget proposal, called for new revenue via a 1% tax on wealth exceeding $100 million.
+Incoming Gov. Bob Ferguson, however, has been more hesitant on raising revenue, instead proposing $4 billion in spending cuts.

 West Virginia